agmcfarland/r_phylogenetics_worshop/README.md

 Click on the green Code button and choose Download Zip, unzip the folder on your computer, open the appropriate R Markdown file.

+Please make sure that you have all packages installed!
+The `install.packages()` command for each package is included in the first code cell of each R Markdown file.

 ## Parts of a tree